SKaplanOfficial/Raycast-PromptLab/README.md

 | Tomorrow's Agenda | Make an agenda for my day tomorrow using the following list of events.
 Today is {{date}}, only use events for tomorrow, ignore the rest.
 Format the output as friendly paragraph, directed at me.
 Use tomorrow's date as a heading.
 Here are the events:###{{weekEvents}}{{weekReminders}}### |
 | Use Cases | List 5 use cases for each of the following files based on their content.
 Explain how each use case relates to the file.
 Format the response as a markdown list.
 Use the file names as headings. |
 | User Stories | Create 5 user stories based on the contents of the following files.
 Format the response as a markdown list.
 Use each file name as a heading. |

+Additional commands can be found in the [prompt-sets](./prompt-sets/) directory.
+Feel free to contribute your own!

 ## Installation